BananaAcid/node-red-contrib-sysmessage/README.md

 $ cd ~/.node-red
 $ npm install node-red-contrib-sysmessage
 ```
+**you might need to use `npm install -g node-red-contrib-sysmessage` if you get an error abotu sysmessage not being able to find "is_uft8"**

 Open your Node-RED instance and you should have the node available in the palette and a new `system` tab in right side panel.